osamaalmughanni/Kumiko/Kumiko/docs.md

 %USERPROFILE%\Kumiko
 ```

 Dynamo scripts are organised inside folders.
-The folder name describes basically what the script does, while the .dyn file name isn't relevant.
+The folder name describes basically what the script does, while the file name itself isn't as relevant.

 This is an example on how you can organise your Dynamo scripts inside the root directory: